smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/09 - Semi and Anti Joins.md

 ----------------------------------------------------------------------------------------

-Using the IN operator, this query will return results but does not return a NULL marker even though there is both a NULL marker in Table A and Table B.  The NOT IN operator treats NULL markers as neither equal to nor unequal to each other, they are unknown.
+Using the `IN` operator, this query will return results but does not return a NULL marker even though there is both a NULL marker in `TableA` and `TableB`.
+The `NOT IN` operator treats NULL markers as neither equal to nor unequal to each other, they are unknown.

 ```sql
 SELECT  Fruit